IllustrisTNG Insights: Factors Affecting the Presence of Bars in Disk Galaxies: Data and methodology

 We apply the same criteria for identifying bars as suggested by \citet{martinez-valpuestaEvolutionStellarBars2006a} and \citet{zhaoBarredGalaxiesIllustrisTNG2020a}: (1) the maximum value of $\epsilon$ ($\epsilon_\mathrm{max}$) within the bar must be greater than 0.25, and the PA should vary by less than $10^\circ$; (2) $\epsilon$ should decrease by more than 0.1 from the maximum value outward.
 Following these criteria, we define bar strength as $\epsilon_\mathrm{max}$, $R_\mathrm{max}$ as the radius at $\epsilon_\mathrm{max}$, and $R_\mathrm{PA}$ as the maximum radius where the PA variation remains $<10^\circ$.

 \citet{zhaoBarredGalaxiesIllustrisTNG2020a} found that $R_\mathrm{85}$, the radius where $\epsilon$ declines to 85\% of $\epsilon_\mathrm{max}$, generally aligns well with visual estimates of bar sizes in TNG100 galaxies.
 However, in our analysis of TNG50 galaxies, $R_\mathrm{85}$ has a tendency to underestimate bar sizes due to the significant increase in $\epsilon$ in the central regions of galaxies, which is an unusual phenomenon in observed galaxies as well as TNG100.
 It is not clear what causes such a sharp enhancement of bar ellipticity in TNG50.
 The top-right panel of Figure \(\ref{fig:example}\) shows this effect in a TNG50 barred galaxy.
-Generally, this problem can be avoided by measuring $\epsilon_\mathrm{max}$ at $R > 1.4$ kpc where $\epsilon$ is nearly constant over a certain region.
+Such inner higher ellipticity can be suppressed by the effects of the point-spread function \citep{goncalvesEllipsefittingMockImages2024}.
+However, we adopt a simpler approach here.
+Specifically, this problem can generally be avoided by measuring $\epsilon_\mathrm{max}$ at $R > 1.4$ kpc where $\epsilon$ is nearly constant over a certain region.
+We verified that this 1.4 kpc cutoff effectively excludes most of the central regions exhibiting a sharp increase in ellipticity, allowing us to reliably identify the location of the ellipticity drop at the bar's outer edge.
 Consequently, we assess bars in TNG50 using ellipse fitting data for radii greater than 1.4 kpc in the case of a normal long bar.
 In the case of short bars, $\epsilon_\mathrm{max}$ is measured by taking all radii into account.
 The adjusted $R_\mathrm{85,new}$ offers a more accurate measurement of bar size in especially massive galaxies with long bars.